xDec0de/SkyUtils/CONTRIBUTING.md

 Testing must be done before making any PR, [I](https://github.com/xDec0de) will test them anyways to ensure everything works as expected, but if everything works beforehand, that really helps saving up some time.
-Please remember that MCUtils is expected to work on a wide range of versions and platforms, if your change is incompatible with any supported version (1.12 and higher), you must fix it or mention the issue on your PR if you don't know how to fix it.
+Please remember that SkyUtils is expected to work on a wide range of versions and platforms, if your change is incompatible with any supported version (1.12 and higher), you must fix it or mention the issue on your PR if you don't know how to fix it.

-You can compile MCUtils as a plugin by running `mvn install`, the jar file will be in the target folder of your project.
+You can compile SkyUtils as a plugin by running `mvn install`, the jar file will be in the target folder of your project.

-In order to test your modified version of MCUtils, just add it to your plugins folder and make sure that your test plugin (The one that will use your version of MCUtils) is not shading MCUtils by using `<scope>provided</scope>` on MCUtil's dependency on your `pom.xml`, just like you do with, for example, Spigot's dependency.
+In order to test your modified version of SkyUtils, just add it to your plugins folder and make sure that your test plugin (The one that will use your version of SkyUtils) is not shading SkyUtils by using `<scope>provided</scope>` on MCUtil's dependency on your `pom.xml`, just like you do with, for example, Spigot's dependency.